kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/trait.md

 ### Charging
 The charging trait means that the object is designed to be effective when used to attack a while charging on a mounted creatuire.
 You add four times the mount's Strength Modifier to the Base Damage of an attack made as part of a charge.

+### Double
+The double trait means that the weapon is capable of attacking with both ends.
+When you take the _Attack Intention_, you can declare that you will use both ends of the weapon to attack.
+This allows you to use the other end as part of the _Offhand Attack_ action.
+If you choose to not declare both ends, the weapon and it's attacks are otherwise unchanged.